There is a lot to love about Damien Chazelle's enchanting

 One of two musical numbers in the film performed entirely in dance, the planetarium sequence is utterly magical in the moment, as Mia and Sebastian give in to the gravity-defying nature of their budding romance and literally float off into the stars, waltzing between galaxies in silhouette.
 But the lack of lyrics make the number a bit forgettable after the fact and not the most fun to revisit on the soundtrack.

-This is probably La La Land's most purely and unabashedly old-fashioned song, a classic softshoe overlooking the sunset from the peak of the Hollywood hills.
+La La Land's most purely and unabashedly old-fashioned song, a classic softshoe overlooking the sunset from the peak of the Hollywood hills.
 Gosling and Stone may not be Astaire and Rogers, but this is the first time they perform together in the film, and their palpable chemistry helps elevate the relatively simple choreography into a lively, undeniable flirtation.
+4 "Start A Fire"

 It's hard to know exactly how to feel about John Legend's big number.
 Is Sebastian selling out by joining pop-jazz group The Messengers?
 Or is he staying true to the progressive nature of jazz music with this updated take on the genre?
 Whichever way you fall on Sebastian's moral dilemma, there's no denying that the tune itself is pretty catchy.